aajkrvv/web-digital-wellbeing-script/README.md

 ## Quick install
 https://update.greasyfork.org/scripts/579536/Web%20Digital%20Wellbeing%20Script.user.js
 ## How to install
-Tampermonkey is the primary recommended extension for using this userscript.
+[Tampermonkey](https://www.tampermonkey.net/) is the primary recommended extension for using this userscript.
 The installation process is as follows:

 1. Open the settings page of Tampermonkey.
-2. Navigate to the "Utilities" tab.
+2. Navigate to the 'Utilities' tab.
-3. Paste the following URL into the "Install from URL" field:
+4. Paste the following URL into the 'Install from URL' field:
     ```
     https://update.greasyfork.org/scripts/579536/Web%20Digital%20Wellbeing%20Script.user.js
     ```
-4. Click the "Install" button.
+6. Click the 'Install' button.
-5. Review the userscript metadata, then click "Install" again to confirm.
+7. Review the userscript metadata, then click 'Install' again to confirm.